How to make your dorm room feel like your smart home | CNN Underscored

 3-in-1 Wireless Stand for MagSafe Charger ($89.95; zagg.com)

-This pick from Mophie reduces wire clutter but you’ll need to provide own MagSafe charger ($33.93, originally $39; amazon.com) and Apple Watch charger ($24.99, originally $29; amazon.com) since it acts as a stand for your devices with just one Qi enabled charging spot.
+This pick from Mophie reduces wire clutter, but you’ll need to provide your own MagSafe charger ($33.93, originally $39; amazon.com) and Apple Watch charger ($24.99, originally $29; amazon.com) since it acts as a stand for your devices with just one Qi-enabled charging spot.
 We like that this stand offers a vertical spot for your phone so you can stay connected even while working.